Easter ESL Activities, Games and Worksheets

 ESL Easter Crossword - Vocabulary Activity: Describing, Guessing - Pair Work - Intermediate (B1) - 20 minutes

-In this Easter activity, students complete a crossword by listening to clues and guessing Easter vocabulary.
+In this useful Easter activity, students complete a crossword by listening to clues and guessing Easter vocabulary.
 In pairs, students take it in turns to ask their partner for a clue to one of the missing Easter words on their crossword.
 Their partner reads out the clue for that Easter word and the other student tries to guess what it is.
 If the student guesses the word successfully, they write it on their crossword.
 If not, their partner continues to give more clues until the student is able to guess the word.
 When the students have finished, they check their spelling by comparing crosswords.
 To make the activity more competitive, you can have each pair compete against another pair or the whole class to see who can complete the crossword first.

 Easter Crossword Preview